HyperTars/Greloupis/readme.md

 ### Guide

 #### Requirement
-- Curently we only support `Python 3.7 / 3.8` (3.6 or below and 3.9 is not supported)
+- Currently we only support `Python 3.7 / 3.8` (3.6 or below and 3.9 is not supported)
 - npm

 #### Install dependencies